-1. Prepare a chlorine solution using 1 gallon of water and $\frac{1}{4}$ cup of household bleach (sodium hypochlorite solution).
-With tank empty, pour chlorine solution into the tank.
-Use 1 gallon solution for each 15 gallons of tank capacity.
+- 1. Prepare a chlorine solution using 1 gallon of water and 1⁄4 cup of household bleach (sodium hypochlorite solution).
+With tank empty, pour chlorine solution into the tank. use 1 gallon solution for each 15 gallons of tank capacity.
 This procedure will result in a residual chlorine concentration of 50 PPM in the water system.
-If a 100 PPM concentration is required as discussed in item 3, use $\frac{1}{2}$ cup of household bleach with 1 gallon of water to prepare the chlorine solution.
-One gallon of the solution should be used for each 15 gallons of tank capacity.

-2. Complete filling of tank with potable water.
+If a 100 PPM concentration is required as discussed in item 3, use 1⁄2 cup of household bleach with 1 gallon of water to prepare the chlorine solution.
+One gallon of the solution should be used for each 15 gallons of tank capacity. - 2.
+Complete filling of tank with potable water.
 Open each faucet and run the water until a distinct odor of chlorine can be detected in the water discharged.
-Do both hot and cold water taps.

-3. Allow the system to stand for at least 4 hours when disinfecting with 50 PPM residual chlorine.
-If a shorted time period is desired, then a 100 PPM chlorine concentration should be permitted to stand in the system for at least 1 hours.

-4. Drain and flush with potable water.
+Do not forget the hot water taps. - 3.
+Allow the system to stand for at least 4 hours when disinfecting with 50 PPM residual chlorine.
+If a shorted time period is desired, then a 100 PPM chlorine concentration should be permitted to stand in the system for at least 1 hours. - 4.
+Drain and flush with potable water.